 The district representative (DR) is a required ETR and IEP team member.
-The district representative at Lexington Local Schools is the only member who may not be excused from the meeting and may be represented by the Dean of Students, Assistant Principal, Principal, Assistant Special Education Director, Special Education Director, Assistant Superintendent, or Superintendent.
+The district representative at Lexington Local Schools is the only member who may not be excused from the meeting and may be represented by the Assistant Principal, Principal, Assistant Special Education Director, Special Education Director, Assistant Superintendent, or Superintendent.